-Exhausted in my search, I decided that building a great big trellis for this Rose was one of my first outdoor DIY projects at Hawk Hill, I quickly begin to imagine how I could build my own rustic and whimsical trellis that could support this Rose and all its heavy blooms!
+Exhausted in my search, I decided that building a great big DIY rose trellis would be one of my first outdoor DIY projects at Hawk Hill.
+I quickly begin to imagine how I could build my own rustic and whimsical trellis that could support this rose and all its heavy blooms!

 I had a vision of creating a trellis out of raw lumber cut from young trees and lashed together with a natural-looking rope.

 With this vision in mind, I hiked around the wooded perimeter of the farm and used tape to mark a dozen or so straight, roughly 2-3 inch circumference, young trees for my landscaper to cut during his next visit.
-Thankfully the hedgerow held many volunteer trees growing straight up towards splotches of sun in the shaded canopy, so finding these long straight trunks without too many offshoots with easy.
+Thankfully the hedgerow held many volunteer trees growing straight up towards splotches of sun in the shaded canopy, so finding these long straight trunks without too many offshoots was easy.

-I began by measuring the height of my building and the width of the roses natural fan.
+I began by measuring the height of my building and the width of the rose’s natural fan.

 Using a wood drill bit, I predrilled holes for screws in the logs at the intersections.
 (Pre-drilling the holes helps prevent splitting during construction)

 In the same way, a tiny bit of weatherproofing can help this trellis last for a decade or more.
 For quick weatherproofing, just spray the cut ends of wood and the entry and exit points for the screws with a water sealant.
-For more durable weatherproofing, you can paint the entire trellis- bark and all –with a polyurethane sealant like those used to finish outdoor decks and patios.
+For more durable weatherproofing, you can paint the entire rose trellis- bark and all –with a polyurethane sealant like those used to finish outdoor decks and patios.